 To allow your readers to learn more about a particular topic discussed in greater detail elsewhere on your website or even on another website, use links to direct them there.
 This will help you avoid including the same content on multiple pages of your website.

-If you’re linking to a site that is not your own, be sure to select the “Open Link in New Tab” checkbox as you’re adding the link.
+If you’re linking to a site that is not your own, be sure to select the “Open in new tab” checkbox as you’re adding the link.
 This way, a new tab will open for third party information, and your site visitors won’t leave your site prematurely.

 Online readers are visual.
 Whenever possible, add intrigue to your content by including things like photos, videos, buttons and icons.
 This also helps to break up the content so visitors aren’t faced with a wall of text when they land on a new page.
 Each has a separate block dedicated to that function within the content editor that will prompt you to upload a file or select one from your media library.